-Bradley, a Republican, was the representative for New Hampshire's 1st congressional district from 2003 to 2006.
+Bradley was the representative for New Hampshire’s 1st congressional district and was a Republican.
+He served from 2003 to 2006.

 Bradley is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Bradley sponsored and cosponsored.
 See full analysis methodology.

 Bradley sponsored bills primarily in these issue areas: